Roboy/RollbodyUnityFace/README.md

 ```
 ## Project Structure

-All existing animations are stored in RoboyUnityFace/assets/animations.
-Corresponding material (pictures to show them on the face, e.g. a moustache or sunglasses) are stored in RoboyUnityFace/assets/FaceComponents.
+All existing animations are stored in `RoboyUnityFace/assets/animations`.
+Corresponding material (pictures to show them on the face, e.g. a moustache or sunglasses) are stored in `RoboyUnityFace/assets/FaceComponents`.

-The connection to ROS (C#) is located in RoboyUnityFace/assets/RoboyAnimator.cs
-For communicating with other systems (ROS, dialogue etc.), the offlineToggle must be set to false.
-This can be done by pressing the letter O  when RoboyFace is running.
+The TCP client code is in `RoboyUnityFace/assets/RoboyUnityFace/TCPHeadClient.cs`.
+The code for controlling the animations is in `RoboyUnityFace/assets/RoboyUnityFace/RoboyAnimator.cs` and the code that controls the head pose is in `RoboyUnityFace/assets/RoboyUnityFace/HeadController.cs`.

 Animations can get triggered from dialog system with this code snippet.